avodonosov/pocl/README.md

 (renders initial UI, load initial data).
 Other code could be loaded afterwards in background, or upon some events (user navigates to a certain part of the app).

-We study this approach in application to javascript in web applications.
+We study this approach in application to javascript in web pages.

 # Results